jueyang/jueyang.github.io/_posts/posts-for-thoughts/2021-02-24-thank-you-this-is-not-a-thank-you.md

 (innocent)

-(how come that I already minimized the whole ordeal into)
+(how come that I already minimized the whole ordeal)

  _negligence_

 The second letter was written in English, a brief version of the first one.
 The third, sent two weeks later, was a full translation of letter #1.

 Ms. S— was feeling something.
-(I did know her initials from our correspondence.)
+(I knew her initials from our correspondence.)

 I typed a few sentences on my laptop, exported it as a pdf and uploaded it through the bureau's website, the place where I had previously uploaded government forms, invoices, tax returns.